shabin5785/Golang_notes/README.md

 - golang is the standard package site.
 Godoc has third party packages as well..

 - its preferable to keep a single workspace for go code.
 A single folder having all code that we write, This allows us easy package management and namespacing.
-So there wont be any conficts
+So there wont be any conficts.
+Third party librarires come with this structure. so be used to it.

+- if using a third party package, we need to use the entire package name, while std packages needs just the name

 -